 Tears of the rotator cuff come in all shapes and sizes.
 Fraying of the rotator cuff tendon surface, partial thickness tears, and full thickness rotator cuff tears are all quite common.
 Interestingly, the degree of damage seen on the MRI does not predict how severe your pain will be.
 That means that there are some of you with small rotator cuff tears, or no rotator cuff tear, yet you have severe shoulder pain.
 On the other hand, there are many people with large full thickness rotator cuff tears who have very little pain.
 It can be confusing.

-How do Orthopedists figure out which one you have and how does that effect our treatment strategies?
+How do Orthopedists figure out which type of rotator cuff problem you have and how does that effect our treatment plan for your shoulder pain?

 Rotator Cuff Tears:

 Before we delve briefly into whether or not you have a full thickness rotator cuff tear (complete tear),you need to know what the rotator cuff is.

 The rotator cuff is a series of four muscles, which combine at the shoulder to form a cuff of tissue completely surrounding the top of the arm bone or humerus.

 Rotator cuff tears can be described in many different ways.

 - There are traumatic tears (accident or a fall), acute tears (just happened)

 - Chronic tears (present for a while, you just didn’t know it)

 - Degenerative tears ( your tendon just wore out).